Alicja-in-Wonderland/alicjas_tricks/README.md

 ## 🌟🍬 Welcome to Alicja's Tricks & Treats! 🍬🌟
-This is where I collect my favorite coding shortcuts, handy tricks, and must-remember commands 💻✨
+This is where I collect my favourite coding shortcuts, tricks, and handy commands 💻✨